Doughnuts: A Definitive HistoryBy Mr Breakfast

 Another variation of the legend might be easier to swallow.
 Simply stated, the Captain didn't like the nuts and he poked them out.
 Acting on his Captain's request, the ship's cook created all subsequent doughnuts with the centers removed using the top of a round tin pepper box as a cutter.

 Did Captain Gregory invent, as he stated to the Boston Post, "the first dough-nut hole ever seen by mortal eyes"?
 We may never know.
-However, we can be sure of the positive changes that happened to the doughnut during the cooresponding period in time.
-Olykoeks with holes in the center cooked far more evenly and the novelty of the new-found "doughnut-shape" would soon propel the doughnut to a popularity derserving of myths and legends.
+However, we can be sure of the positive changes that happened to the doughnut during the corresponding period in time.
+Olykoeks with holes in the center cooked far more evenly and the novelty of the new-found "doughnut-shape" would soon propel the doughnut to a popularity deserving of myths and legends.

 During World War I, the doughnut had already achieved status as an American favorite.
 Young American men fighting oversees were served doughnuts by grateful Frenchmen as a reminder of the food back home.

 By the 1920's, doughnuts were being mass-produced.
 Their association with breakfast was only just beginning and the doughnut was more popular as a snack in theaters.
 To satisfy the growing demand for doughnuts in one New York neighborhood, a Russian expatriate named Adolph Levitt created the first doughnut machine.
 By 1934, the same year that the World's Fair in Chicago declared the doughnut "the food hit of the Century Of Progress", Levit was pulling down twenty-five-million dollars annually for the sale of his doughnut machines to bakeries.